DomenicoDicosimo/David-McElwee-Eleventy/src/events/hamlin-memorial-library-in-smethport-pennsylvania.md

 ---
-pageName: Hamlin Memorial Library in Smethport, Pennsylvania
+pageName: Hamlin Memorial Library in Smethport, Pennsylvania 5/20/23
-eventTitle: "HAMLIN MEMORIAL LIBRARY PRESENTS- 170 & Counting: Inside My Afterlife"
+eventTitle: "HAMLIN MEMORIAL LIBRARY PRESENTS- 170 & Counting: Inside My Afterlife 5/20/23"
 titleTag: A Book Signing in 5 acts
 description: "Great big thanks to Lori Rounsville, Hamlin Memorial Library, and all who attended the book signing event on Saturday.
 It was a great